afaqahmad127/CRUD-BE/README.md

 Hi 👋,

 My name is Afaq Ahmad a Senior Full Stack Software Engineer.
-Here are some instruction to follow to run this backend.
+Here are some instructions to follow to run this backend.

 ## Instruction for backend